-CCSF's Speech & Debate Team is a unique program on campus where students develop their personal and political voices.
-Through creative and argumentative development students apply critical thinking and performance skills to contemporary social issues, and then test those skills against other students in inter-collegiate competition.
+CCSF's Forensics Team prepares students for intercollegiate speech and debate competitions.
+Students strengthen their personal and political voices through creative argument development, application of critical thinking and performance skills to contemporary social issues, and then testing those skills against other students at tournament competitions.
 CCSF is a nationally ranked forensics team, competing in various formats of debate, oratory and interpretation events.
-For more information, contact Alexis Litzky or Nathan Steele by calling 415-452-7126 or emailing forensics@ccsf.edu.
+For more information, contact Alexis Litzky or Nathan Lawless Steele by calling 415-452-7126 or emailing forensics@ccsf.edu.
 Enroll in CMST 38 to prepare for competition.